-Open Enrollment - This is a six-month period beginning on the first day of the month in which you are both 65, or older, and enrolled in Medicare Part B. If you are covered by your employer's health coverage and turn 65, your enrollment in Medicare Part B can be delayed until you retire.
+Open Enrollment - This is a six-month period beginning on the first day of the month in which you are both 65, or older, and enrolled in Medicare Part Bif qualifying for the first time under age 65, the first day of the month you qualify for Medicare Part B. If you are covered by your employer's health coverage and turn 65, your enrollment in Medicare Part B can be delayed until you retire.
 Keep in mind that if you are covered under a small employer group of less than 20 employees, Medicare is primary and would pay benefits before your employer plan would.
 If you have a small group employer plan, be sure that it will cover what Medicare would have covered if you do not enroll in Part B.

 Guaranteed Renewable - All standard Medigap policies are guaranteed renewable.
-This means that the insurance company cannot refuse to renew your policy unless you do not pay the premiums or you made material misrepresentations on your application.
+This means that the insurance company cannot refuse to renew your policy unless you do not pay the premiums, or you made material misrepresentations on your application.